 Scandinavia was never in my bucket list, I kind of ended up there by chance.
 Having some leave to take before it expired, I went on the look out for a cheap flight.
-At the time Copenhagen was quite cheap since the return ticket from London was £59 per person with Norwegian.
+At the time both Denmark and the Netherlands sounded like a good option.
+However, Copenhagen was cheaper since the return ticket from London was £59 per person with Norwegian.
 I debated whether to fly Norwegian for the first time or fly British Airways using my Avios.
 I did the latter.
 Once the tickets were bought and hotel booked, I was off to Denmark!

 After checking into our hotel, we headed for the city center.
 We stopped by a little place called Hungry Duck.
 The owner invited us to taste some samples and from there we were sold.
 The duck burger and chicken salad we had were delicious.
 The owner and his staff were really friendly and inviting!